Pangeli70/DIR/readme.md

 ## Library
 ---

-Exposes the entities for the identification and description of libraries and microservices.
+Entities for the identification and the description of libraries and microservices.

 <br>